 HighPeak Energy has taken steps and continues to actively work to mitigate the evolving challenges and growing impact of both the COVID-19 pandemic and the industry downturn on its operations, financial condition, and people.
 Prices decreased to a level in April 2020 that caused the HPK Contributors to halt their drilling program and to curtail a substantial portion of their existing production, as well.
 It is uncertain when prices will return to levels at which HighPeak Energy would be willing to execute their drilling program.
 However, prices have since increased and HighPeak Energy's management began returning wells to production in mid-July and we will continue to monitor the extent by which prices continue to increase and/or stabilize.
 HighPeak Energy has evaluated multiple development scenarios under multiple potential commodity price assumptions.
-HighPeak Energy is well positioned to reduce operations given the significant flexibility within its capital program, as HighPeak Energy does not have any obligatory service contract commitments.
-In response to the COVID-19 pandemic and industry downturn, HighPeak Energy has initiated a corporate-wide cost reduction program to help decrease costs throughout every aspect of its operations and has made reductions in general and administrative expenses.
+HighPeak Energy is well positioned to reduce operations given the significant flexibility within its capital program, as HighPeak Energy has initiated a corporate-wide cost reduction program to help decrease costs throughout every aspect of its operations and has made reductions in general and administrative expenses.
 HighPeak Energy believes these measures, taken together with its significant liquidity and lack of near term debt maturities, will provide additional flexibility in navigating the current volatile environment; however, given the tremendous uncertainty and turmoil, there is no certainty that the measures HighPeak Energy takes will be sufficient.